vic-ma/howtodismantle.github.io/_posts/2026-01-14-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Fun-with-Functions.md

 ## Conclusion

 Custom data source functions are easy to understand and implement, once you understand the basic principles behind them.
 You can even make functions with complex parameters and return types like objects and tables!

+And remember, if you want to see how all the code fits together, check out [the GitHub](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-01-14/MeowExtension)!